-The EBRD’s just transition initiative aims to ensure the benefits of a green economy transition are shared, while protecting vulnerable countries, regions and people from falling behind.
+The EBRD’s Just Transition Initiative (JTI) was launched in 2020, with an aim to ensure that the benefits of the green economy transition are shared, while protecting vulnerable countries, people and regions from falling behind.

 READ THE Initiative

-Green economy transition: The EBRD will work with clients with high-carbon assets in the transition to a low-carbon economy.
-This includes targeting the reconversion of high-carbon assets, remediation and rehabilitation of land, and a range of other green investments that create access to local employment.
+Green economy transition: The EBRD supports clients with high-carbon assets transitioning to a low-carbon economy.
+This includes targeting the reconversion of high-carbon assets, remediation and rehabilitation of land, transition planning, and a range of other green investments that create access to local employment.

-Supporting workers: The Bank will promote access to alternative livelihoods for those whose livelihoods are affected by the transition process through reskilling and enhancing entrepreneurship within the context of addressing underlying drivers of inequality.
+Human capital development: The Bank promotes access to alternative livelihoods for those whose livelihoods are affected by the transition process through reskilling and enhancing entrepreneurship within the context of addressing underlying drivers of inequality.

-Regional economic development: Emphasising activities that provide access to quality employment, including tailored support for competitive SMEs and larger firms as well as the financing of projects in sustainable infrastructure.
+Regional economic diversification: Emphasising activities that provide access to quality employment, including tailored support for competitive SMEs and larger firms as well as the financing of projects in sustainable infrastructure.

 The EBRD’s experience of supporting economic inclusion through private sector investments and associated policy engagement to achieve structural change provides the basis for its approach to supporting vulnerable communities and workers as part of a just transition.